narcisolobo/wos-csharp/05-orms/CRUDSetup/README.md

 ```

 ## 4. Create your database context
 I like to create a new namespace and directory for the context, but it's also fine to have this file in your `Models` directory.
+This example shows the more modularized approach.

 **Example:**
 ```cs